Analysis of Metallic Space-Time Gratings using Lorentz Transformations: Introduction

 In this article, we study a class of time-variant platforms which can be equivalently regarded as either ``moving systems'' or ''space-time modulated systems''.
 Specifically, we consider a spacetime grating formed by thin perfect electric conducting (PEC) plates.
-As it is well known, the PEC boundary condition is unaffected by a Lorentz boost when the relative velocity is parallel to the PEC surface.
+As it is well known, the PEC boundary condition is unaffected by a Lorentz boost when the relative velocity is parallel to the PEC surface (see Appendix A for further details).
 We take advantage of this property to show that a spacetime modulated grating formed by thin metallic plates is exactly equivalent to the corresponding moving metallic grating.
 Using this property and Lorentz transformations, it becomes possible to connect the solution of a scattering problem in the original frame where the grating is time-varying, with the solution of an equivalent scattering problem in a co-moving frame where the grating is time invariant.

-Our approach is particularly interesting due to the absence of commercial full-wave simulators for spacetime modulated systems.
-For instance, analysis of spacetime metasurfaces is typically done in terms of cumbersome spacetime Bloch modal expansions \cite{Taravati2019, Zurita2009, Wu2020}.
+Our approach is particularly interesting due to the scarcity of commercial full-wave solutions that are able to model spacetime systems.
+The few commercial time-domain solutions that can include time modulations operate with important limitations, although some studies have been already aided by their use \cite{AimingPacheco, Garg2022}.
+Other specific (not general) alternatives try to solve the scattering problem by using commercially-available frequency-domain solvers.
+For instance, the method developed in \cite{Sievenpiper2019} divides the time modulation into discrete time steps, which are individually simulated and then synthesized to compose the complete response.
+These alternatives, although ingenious, are inefficient and typically restricted to some particular regime of operation of the considered spatiotemporal system.
+As commercial solutions are not well developed yet, the analysis of spacetime metasurfaces is typically done in terms of cumbersome spacetime Bloch modal expansions \cite{Taravati2019, Zurita2009, Wu2020}.
 Other numerical approaches include the Method of Moments (MoM) \cite{Bass2022}, circuital interpretations \cite{Wang2020}, and others \cite{Ptitcyn2019, Tiukuvaara2021}.
-In several cases, validations of the models are done by comparison with the results provided by home-made finite-difference in the time-domain (FDTD) codes \cite{Taravati2019, Stewart2018, Vahabzadeh2018, Timevarying2022, Itoh1989}.
+In several cases, validations of the models are done by comparison with the results provided by home-made finite-difference in the time-domain (FDTD) codes \cite{Taravati2019, Stewart2018, Vahabzadeh2018, Timevarying2022, Itoh1989, FDTDCaloz2023}.

 The characterization of the dynamical response and scattering parameters (reflection and transmission coefficients) in a spacetime grating is a nontrivial task.
 Some recent proposals exploit the spacetime periodicity of the structure by means of ($N+1$) Floquet-Bloch modal expansions, with $N$ the space dimension.
 Although these are interesting approaches, their mathematical and computational complexity increases notably with $N$.
 Here, we will exploit an interesting alternative which relies on the use of circuital models that have previously been introduced for time-invariant (static) gratings \cite{Medina2010, FloquetCircuit1, FloquetCircuit2}.
 In such a framework, the grating is modelled by a homogenized impedance determined by the grating geometry.
 The most sophisticated circuit models can take into account the effect of grating lobes \cite{FloquetCircuit1, FloquetCircuit2}.